Breathless Creator Kit and SRD

 • 5+ : The Item remains unchanged.

 A character may try to repair an Item with a Check, as long as they have the right tools or skills.
 Characters can carry as many Items as the fiction allows.
-Items may improve a Check’s Position or lessen a Consequence.
+Items are used to improve a Check’s Position or lessen a Consequence.

 Breathless Design Guidelines